api3dao/old-api3-docs/request-response-protocol/3-10-request.md

     }
 ```

+The client can refer to the `templateId` of a template while making the request, and the provider's Airnode will fetch these and use them in the request.
 Among these, `requesterInd`, `designatedWallet`, `fulfillAddress`, `fulfillFunctionId` can be overriden by parameters defined at request-time.

-In addition, parameters encoded in `parameters` can be overriden by ones provided with the same name at request-time.
+When a template is used to make a request, both the parameters encoded in `parameters` of the template and `parameters` provided at request-time by the client will be used by the provider's Airnode.
+In case the two include a parameter with the same name, the one provided at request-time will be used.

 ## Request types